by K.M. Richards

 Meanwhile, Overmyer was making moves to at least protect his investment in WDHO-TV, having made a request in November 1964 for the FCC to freeze all microwave relay applications for supplying out-of-market TV stations to CATV systems, pending Commission rulemaking proposals (his concern being the carriage of Detroit MI-Windsor ON market signals in Toledo).
 His justification was that continued relay grants would be difficult for the Commission to undo in the future and would "undermine, if not completely destroy" policy decisions the FCC would make in determining CATV's role in television broadcasting, but the request was rejected in April 1965.
 Overmyer subsequently used a similar argument before the Toledo City Council the following month when Buckeye Cablevision applied for its franchise, and was similarly rebuffed.
 It wasn't his final move on the subject, though ...

 1966 began with Overmyer joining forces with future competitor Storer Broadcasting (WSPD-TV's licensee) in filing objections to Buckeye Communications' microwave relay station applications in Toledo and nearby Findlay OH; that hung up the applications for more than a year and ultimately led to FCC-imposed limitations on Buckeye's carriage of the Detroit-Windsor stations.
 In the interim, WDHO-TV went on the air May 3, 1966 ... an event followed by a profile of Overmyer in Broadcasting a few weeks later.
-The latter prompted Mel Lucas, whose entire experience in television consisted of the few months he had operated KVUE/40 in Sacramento CA, to write an open letter to Overmyer which appeared in Broadcasting's June 27 issue, urging him "to start with one UHF station, make it a success, then move into other cities."
+The latter prompted Mel Lucas, whose entire experience in television consisted of owning a piece of the first two incarnations of channel 40 in Sacramento CA, to write an open letter to Overmyer which appeared in Broadcasting's June 27 issue, urging him "to start with one UHF station, make it a success, then move into other cities."
 Even though Lucas admitted in the letter that he had "learned the hard way" the advice fell on deaf ears.
 By that time, the Atlanta station had been renamed WBMO-TV (for daughter Barbara).

 Much of Overmyer's 1966 activity was similarly routine.
 He added a new twist to the Dallas application hearings by requesting a FCC study of moving channel 27 from Tyler (about 100 miles away) to there and changing the channel 29 allocation to channel 33, so that both he and his competitor could be granted CPs (this apparently made perfect sense to the Commission, which approved the channel allocation changes right before year's end).
 Construction also began to get WSCO-TV back on the air.